 Oil is skidding amid oversupply and concerns about slowing growth and deflation.
 That's pressuring the stock market.

 The US dollar extended broad-based gains on Wednesday after slightly higher-than-expected US inflation data and amid concerns over European banks.

-CNBC's Simon Hobbs reports on all the market moving events from Europe, as averages close trading for the month.
+CNBC's Simon Hobbs reports on all the market moving events in Europe today, including a decline for some euro zone banks.

 A huge divergence in monetary policy around the world will put the macro in focus and weigh on markets, says hedge funder Kyle Bass.

 Companies are maintaining guidance for the fourth quarter, easing concerns that slower global growth will hit Q4 earnings.

 Valentin Marinov, director of FX strategy at Citi, says investors should still be long sterling against the euro.

 Stocks staged a steady rally as Ebola fears ebbed and oil prices stabilized.
 Expectations the Fed will stay dovish helped too.